Manchester docks: Pomona docks

-Pomona docks was a set of five docks on the Manchester Ship Canal.
+Pomona docks was a set of five docks on Pomona Island, by the Manchester Ship Canal.
 Unlike the former docks in what is now Salford Quays, there has been little redevelopment.

 Dock 5, Ordsall Dock, was a rectangular dock on the opposite bank to the other docks, and was situated directly opposite docks 3-4.
 Docks 4-2 left the canal at an angle, running east from the canal, each around 200 yd long, whilst Dock 1 (mostly in the City of Manchester) was somewhat longer at 233 yd, and ran almost parallel to the canal in a NE direction.